aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWRT/README.md

  - Logging
  - Log Size Limt
  - Theme & LED Service also availible
+ - (v5) Fixed bug where TLS loop wouldn't exit if detected sucsesully
+ - (v5) New openwrt version detection meethod
+ - (v5) New method to detect if TLS/SSL is installed
+ - (v5) Check for TLS/SSL before running login attempts
+ - (v5) Added no check certificate to wget
+ - (v5) Added check for logfile before trying to truncate
+ - (v5) Cleaned up spacing in code

 ## Install The tar.gz Files Using LUCI (System > Backup / Flash Firmware)